xzava/pynamite/README.md

 - Add datamodel support, likly using attrs

-- Add callback transactions, ie if a video record is added automaticlly update the channel record to increment "videos" dynamoDB supports this use case using lambda functions
+- Add callback transactions, ie if a video record is added automatically update the channel record to increment "videos" dynamoDB supports this use case using lambda functions

 - Add a video showing examples, one thing I had trouble was finding dynamoDB example functions.